 })

-In the above code snippet, I have created a home route that redirects to the message route when requested.
-I have also assigned a success flash message on the home route which will be displayed on the message route on successful redirection.
+In the above code snippet, we have created a home route that redirects to the message route when requested.
+We have also assigned a success flash message on the home route which will be displayed on the message route on successful redirection.

 The req.flash() in the home route, accepts two string values as arguments.
 The first string defines the type of flash message you want to render, and the second string accepts the actual flash message.
 Although defining a type for your flash messages doesn’t change the way they look, it is good for reference for you or other developers reading your code later.